AlexSergey/react-customscroll/README.md

-# React Custom Scroll
+# React Custom Scroll v2

 This is little component for custom scroll in React.
 It is very customizable and flexible component.
+In version 2 you can customization scrollbar

 [Demo](http://natrube.net/custom-scroll/index.html)

 ## Features:
 - Without dependency
 - Very simple and flexible
-- Very small size (8kb for JS / 1kb - CSS)
+- Very small size (9kb for JS)
 - Easy customization, easy api
 - Keyboard bind
 - Reinitialize after all mutation events
 - Mobile compatibility
 - Animate scrollTo feature
 - min-height and max-height compatibility
+- simple customizations

 ## How usage